woodstockcs/labs/around-the-house/README.md

 Navigate to `submit.cs50.io` to check that "Around The House" was submitted.
 If you see `check50` with a score of `1/1`, it means you successfully submitted a file with the correct name and it is available for your teacher to grade.
 You will find your actual grade in your PupilPath Gradebook.

+This was Around the House, your first problem in CS50!